dobin/yookiterm-challenges/challenge15/challenge15.md

-# Development of a remote buffer overflow exploit - 64 bit with ASLR
+# Simple remote buffer overflow exploit - ASLR/DEP/64bit

 ## Introduction

-We will create a functional exploit for a 64 bit program with a stack overflow vulnerability and enabled ASLR.
+We will create a functional exploit for a 64 bit program with a stack overflow vulnerability and enabled ASLR and DEP.
 This includes finding the vulnerability, get all necessary information for our exploit, and create a sample exploit as python program.